 The MFP in which this TOE is installed is able to perform coping (duplication), printing (paper outputting) and network scanning (electronization) of various documents handled by users.
-The MFP is located in general office and is not only utilized as a standalone but also connected to LAN or Local Port (USB Port) for the use in the network environment.
+The MFP is located in general office and is not only utilized as a standalone but also connected to LAN for the use in the network environment.
 In the network environment, the MFP is assumed to be used by connecting to client PCs or server on the internal network protected from unauthorized access on the external network by firewall.
+And, the MFP is assumed to be used by connecting to Local Port (USB Port).

-In this user environment, the above-mentioned operational functions can be performed through operations on the operation panel or client PCs on the network.
+In this user environment, the above-mentioned operational functions can be performed through operations on the operation panel or from client PCs on the network or of the local connection.